tinkerbell/tinkerbell-docs/docs/setup/using-qemu.md

 The majority of this memory usage from the as seen from above is for the in-memory filesystem in order to host the userland tools and the images listed in the workflow.
 From testing we've normally seen that **>2GB** is required, however if your workflow consists of large action images then this will need adjusting accordingly.

 With all this in consideration, we can use Equinix Metal machines T-Shirt sizes do determine the size of machine required.
-Given the minimal overhead for Tinkerbell and userland then a `t1.small.x86` (1CPU and 8GB or Ram), however if you're looking at deploying multiple machines with tinkerbell then ideally a machine with 32GB of ram will comfortably allow a comfortable amount of headroom.
+Given the minimal overhead for Tinkerbell and userland then a `t1.small.x86` (1CPU and 8GB or Ram), however if you're looking at deploying multiple machines with Tinkerbell then ideally a machine with 32GB of ram will comfortably allow a comfortable amount of headroom.

-### Recomended Machine size and OS
+### Recommended Machine size and OS

-When selecting a bare metal host to run Tinkerbell and provision machines onto Qemu we recommend one or more CPUs and 8GB of ram is going to be required in order to succesfully provision machine instances with Tinkerbell.
+When selecting a bare metal host to run Tinkerbell and provision machines onto QEMU we recommend one or more CPUs and 8GB of ram is going to be required in order to successfully provision machine instances with Tinkerbell.

 #### In Equinix Metal